 After all signatures have been submitted and the corresponding csv files have been generated, the remainder of this experiment is done in Matlab.
-Matlab is chosen because it provides excellent support for Gaussian mixture model classification in the form of a toolbox.
+The choice for Matlab is made, because it provides excellent support for Gaussian mixture model classification in the form of a toolbox.
 This toolbox is called NetLab ([Nabney and Bishop, 2001]) and is freely available for Matlab.
 Furthermore, Matlab provides all the functionality needed to read, manipulate and store csv files.